at2706/HackNYU2017/README.md

 MRI will eventually allow documents, images, and even voicemails to be trasmitted via methods such as email, phone, fax, file upload, and more.
 Furthermore, doctors will be able to post personal health suggestions and comments if they so wish, in order to remind patients of their personal responsibility.
 MRI aims to close the gaps between doctor-patient relationships.
 MRI will effectively make the use of paper statements decrease, if not obselete, while beng able to provide patients with records in real time.

 MRI will also include a billing system, listing the price of each test and how much patients have to pay out of pocket.
-MRI hopes to provide ease to patients and families that are often very greif stricken and can not manage to keep track of all their medical bills.
+MRI hopes to provide ease to patients and families that are often very grief stricken and can not manage to keep track of all their medical bills.

 In short, MRI can be thought of as an online bank account, except that it details something much more important: your health.
 ------------------------------------------------------------------------------------------------------------------------------------------